- Frequently Asked Questions

 PyPy tries to find new answers about ease of creation, flexibility, maintainability and speed trade-offs for language implementations.
 For further details see our goal and architecture document.

-The language features (including builtin types and functions) are very complete and well tested, so if your project does not use many extension modules there is a good chance that it will work with PyPy.
+The language features (including builtin types and functions) are very refined and well tested, so if your project doesn’t use many extension modules there is a good chance that it will work with PyPy.

-We list the differences we know about in cpython differences.
+We list the known differences in cpython differences.

 A module installed for CPython is not automatically available for PyPy — just like a module installed for CPython 2.6 is not automatically available for CPython 2.7 if you installed both.
 In other words, you need to install the module xyz specifically for PyPy.